Cancellation Hearts: Rules for different numbers of players

 When the joker is in play, it is usually treated like a "zero of clubs" (i.e. the lowest club); this means that when the joker is played, all other players must follow in that suit, and the joker itself cannot win the trick due to its low value (unless all the other cards in the trick cancel out).

 There is no general rule about the number of cards passed before the start of the hand.
 A possible rule is to pass no more than a quarter of the total number of cards in hand (i.e. five for 5 players, four for 6 players, three for 7-8 players and two for 9-11 players).

+Kitty variation

+Instead of adding a joker, or removing specific cards from the deck, some players of Cancelation Hearts prefer to deal a number of cards facedown to the center of the table until the deck splits evenly between all players.
+This "Kitty", sometimes known as the pot, or the blind, is won with the first trick.

+Only the winner of the first trick player may look at those cards.
+The knowledge of what cards to count out of the round, counterbalances the risk of taking points blindly.

+Because there are 2 in the deck, and asking who has them could reveal information about the Kitty, play instead starts to the left of the dealer, and that player deals the following round.